rokudev/dev-doc/docs/FEATURES/analytics/transaction-report.md

    c.
 Attribute the prorated monthly annual subscription revenue you calculated to each of the next 12 months.
 For example, if $3,600 of annual subscription revenue was generated in January, $2,400 in February, and $1,200 in March, then your January monthly annual subscription revenue would be $300, February would be $500, and March would be $600, and so on.

    d.
-Repeat these steps for each subsequent month, summing the annual subscription revenue attributions for each month.<br/><br/>
+Repeat these steps for each subsequent month, summing the annual subscription revenue attributions for each month.<br /><br />

    The following example demonstrates how new annual subscriptions are attributed to monthly revenue for a new app launched in January.
 The two left-most columns in the table record the new annual subscription revenue generated for each month within a year.
 The month columns to the right list the pro-rated annual subscription revenue that is attributed to the subsequent months.
 For example, the table shows $3,600 new annual subscription revenue for January, which is paid out in equal $300 installments from February to the next January (not shown).